 - Special Offering Envelopes are available free of charge from the Department of Global Relations.
 Please send requests to Claudia Alvarez.

 - Canadian Companions of the Diocese of Jerusalem Facebook page

-- Donate now to the Diocese of Jerusalem by selecting “Companions of the Diocese of Jerusalem” on the donation page.
-All Jerusalem Sunday offerings and donations support the work of the diocesan Jerusalem Princess Basma Centre for Children with Disabilities.
+- Donate now to the Diocese of Jerusalem by using the online donation form at the bottom of this page.
+All Jerusalem Sunday offerings and donations support the work of the Al Ahli Arab Hospital in Gaza.